 Be clear on Trust matters

 If you hold the power to appoint and remove trustees under a family trust, many trust deeds enable you to pass that power to someone under your Will.
-Your lawyer will need to review the terms of your trust deed.
-They will determine whether you hold the power and if it can be passed to someone following your death.
+Your lawyer should review the terms of your trust deed.
+These determine whether you hold the power and if it can be passed to someone following your death.
 Consider carefully to whom you should pass the power to.
 It is important to ensure that the trust will be responsibly managed and that the remaining trustees can cooperate.

 If the trustees of your family trust owe you any money, consider whether the debt should be forgiven in your Will.
 Unintended tax consequences can arise if this is not done correctly and the trust is not in a position to repay the debt to your estate.